zhoubihn/membership-suggestions/members.md

   - the country of this member
   - optional, the email address
   - optional, the personal URL
+  - optional, other presonal information you are sure to release

 **For example,** the item related to the owner of this organization looks like this:
 - [bnuzhoub](https://github.com/bnuzhoub)